Runbook/runbook/INSTALL_DOCKER.md

 ### Reading logs/output

-To review logs or container output you can use the `logs` option with fig.
+To review logs or container output you can use the `logs` option with compose.

 ```sh
 $ docker-compose logs